nikkijuk/scrum-pattern-language-discussion/README.md

 # scrum-pattern-language-discussion

-Slides for a discussion about how scrum can be seen as extensible pattern language for [jambit](https://www.jambit.com)
+Slides for a discussion about how scrum patterns could be used as part of company specific pattern language for [jambit](https://www.jambit.com)

 For rendered version of the slides see [gitpitch](https://gitpitch.com/nikkijuk/scrum-pattern-language-discussion/master?grs=github&t=moon)